A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Spanner with Worst-Case Expected Update Time

 \subsubsection{Design Principles}

 Our new algorithm uses the following two ideas.
-First, we observe that it is not necessary to keep only the edges incident from clusters of small buckets out of $ \mathcal{F}_i (u) $.
-We can also, somewhat more aggressively, keep away the edges incident from the first $ \ell $ clusters of large buckets out of $ \mathcal{F}_i (u) $.
-This is a bit similar to the idea in~\cite{BodwinK16} of keeping the first edges of each vertex in the spanner.
+First, we observe that it is not necessary to keep only the edges incident from clusters of small buckets away from $ \mathcal{F}_i (u) $.
+We can also, somewhat more aggressively, keep away the edges incident from the first $ \ell $ clusters of large buckets out of~$ \mathcal{F}_i (u) $.
 In this way, we avoid that many updates are induced if the size of a bucket changes from small to large or vice versa.
-Our modified filtering is done in a deterministic way based only on the current partitioning of the clusters into buckets and on an arbitrary, but fixed ordering of vertices, clusters, and edges.
+Our modified filtering is deterministic based only on the current partitioning of the clusters into buckets and on an arbitrary, but fixed ordering of vertices, clusters, and edges.
+This is a bit similar to the idea in~\cite{BodwinK16} of always keeping the ``first'' few incident edges of each vertex in the spanner.

 Second, we employ a probabilistic threshold technique where, after exceeding a certain threshold on the size of the set $ E_i (u, c) $, a cluster $ c $ changes its bucket with probability roughly inverse to this size threshold.
 Moving a cluster is an expensive operation that generates changes to the set of filtered edges, which the next level in the spanner hierarchy has to process as induced updates.
 The idea behind the probabilistic threshold approach is that by taking a sampling probability that is roughly inverse to the number of updates induced by the move, there will only be a constant number of changes in expectation.
 A straightforward analysis of this approach shows that in each bucket the size threshold will not be exceeded by a factor of more than $ O (\log (n)) $ with high probability, which immediately bounds the expected number of changes to the set of filtered edges by $ O (\log (n)) $.
-By a more sophisticated analysis, taking into account the diminishing probability of not having moved up previously, we can show that exceeding the size threshold by a factor of $ 2^t $ happens with probability $ O (1/e^t) $.
+By a more sophisticated analysis, taking into account the diminishing probability of not having moved up previously, we can show that exceeding the size threshold by a factor of $ 2^t $ happens with probability $ O (1/2^{e^t}) $.
 Thus, the expected number of induced updates is bounded by an exponentially decreasing series converging to a constant.
 A similar, but slightly more involved algorithm and analysis is employed for clusters changing buckets because of falling below a certain size threshold.